jackos/gobook/README.md

 All credit to Ethan Reesor.

-Originally was using it as a dependency but needed to merge it into this project to allow for changes to make it work with .gobook files and allow local debugging.
+Originally was using it as a dependency but ultimately merged it into this project for ease of development and local debugging.

 ## Development Status
 ### Working